xor-gate/xor-gate.org/content/post/breugelse-rooije-red-ale.md

 | 425 g      | Carahell (Weijermann)              | 30 EBC  |
 | 350 g      | Rolled oats                        | 4 EBC   |

 Total 7,14 kg malts.
-With 550 gr speciality malts which is 8% of the grain bill.
+With 1425 gr speciality malts which is 20% of the grain bill (this excludes the 350gr rolled oats).

 # Hops